spurll/crosspost/readme.md

 -------------------

 Start the server with `run.py`.
 By default it will be accessible at `localhost:9999`.
 To make the server world-accessible or for other options, see `run.py -h`.

+If you're having trouble configuring your sever, I wrote a <a href="http://blog.spurll.com/2015/02/configuring-flask-uwsgi-and-nginx.html">blog post</a> detailing explaining how to <a href="http://blog.spurll.com/2015/02/configuring-flask-uwsgi-and-nginx.html">get Flask, uWSGI, and Nginx working together</a>.

 Bugs and Feature Requests
 =========================